manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		1. Right-click (F2) and rename.
 		1. Copy the file back to the original location with the new name.

-		> **Note:** Renaming a file or a folder at the same location in Windows Explorer does not help because the names are not case-sensitive.
+		> **Note**: Renaming a file or a folder at the same location in Windows Explorer does not help because the names are not case-sensitive.

-	- **Final option:** if all the above failed, take the long route -
+	- **Final option**: if all the above failed, take the long route -
 		1. Delete the file (or move it out to another location)
 		1. Create a folder with the new name (or rename at another location and copy it back).
 		1. Commit to main repo with the new name.